MicrosoftEdge/WebView2Feedback/specs/UpdateRuntime.md

   /// Even though the Edge WebView2 Runtime update is installed for the machine
   /// and available to all users, the update will happen silently and not show
   /// elevation prompt.
-  /// This will not impact Edge browser installation.
+  /// This will not impact Edge browser installations.
   /// The latest version can always be queried using the
   /// `GetAvailableCoreWebView2BrowserVersionString` API.
   /// The UpdateRuntime method is only supported for an installed Edge WebView2
   /// Runtime.
 When running a fixed version Edge WebView2 Runtime or non stable
   /// channel Edge browser, this API will return `HRESULT_FROM_WIN32(ERROR_NOT_SUPPORTED)`.
   /// There could only be one active UpdateRuntime operation in an app process,
-  /// calling this API before completed handler for previous call is invoked will fail with
+  /// and calling this API before the completed handler for a previous call is invoked
-  /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
+  /// will fail with `HRESULT_FROM_WIN32(ERROR_BUSY)`.
   /// Calling this API repeatedly in a short period of time, will also fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
 To protect accidental abuse of the update
   /// service, the implementation throttles the calls of this API to 3 times within
   /// 5 minutes in a process.
-Throttling limit can change in the future.
+The exact throttling limit can change in the future.
   /// Edge update service can only support one update request at a time globally.
   /// If there is already an update operation running in the Edge update service,
   //  UpdateRuntime request will result in the completed handler being invoked with a